ImZackAdams/AIMless/README.md

 **One HTML file.
 Zero dependencies.
 Peer-to-peer chat.**

-A 5KB single-file WebRTC DataChannel implementation that enables encrypted P2P chat directly in your browser.
+A 10KB single file WebRTC DataChannel implementation that enables encrypted P2P chat directly in your browser.
 No server, no build process, no npm.
-Just open `index.html` and start chatting.
+Just open `index.html`, swap codes and start chatting.

 ```html
 <!-- That's it.
 That's the entire app. -->